 .
 "We really need to think about engaging our communities, our resources, human and otherwise, to build a sense of resilience."
 And Maya believes that resilience will come from ordinary people, not from centralized, powerful institutions or well-tested solutions alone: "It's imperative that we start paying attention to the work that's happening not only in the center of things but also in the periphery, the margins, and the liminal space between things."

-at the University of Hawaii at Manoa where, in addition to leading outreach and development initiatives and running the internship program, she also teaches Leadership for Social Change, History of Peace Movements, Peace Education, and Conflict Management for Educators.
+at the University of Hawaii at Manoa where, in addition to leading outreach and development initiatives and running the internship program, she also taught Leadership for Social Change, History of Peace Movements, Peace Education, and Conflict Management for Educators.

 Her interest in peacebuilding began in childhood.
 Named after the American poet Maya Angelou, she was born to an Indonesian businessman father and an American cultural anthropologist mother.
 She was raised in a bicultural household and within the multilingual worlds of Indonesia (as a young child), Hawaii (as a high school student), and then New York City (as a student and then young teacher).
 Immersed from an early age and throughout her life in environments that hosted so many cultures, she was allowed "access to more than one space and vista," which she describes as holding value "but also tension and struggles."
 She came to recognize that culture was not bounded and fully defined; it was something that was always negotiated.